38 Types of Spiders in Maryland

 The Long-Bodied Cellar Spider can reach about 1 inch in size at maturity and has a brownish body with red streaks on the sides of its abdomen and yellow spots on its head.
 Females have an egg sac that can be up to 3 inches long.

-These types of spiders in Maryland prefer to spin webs close to corners or ceilings so that they can drop down into them from above when prey comes nearby, sensing vibrations on the floor below them.
+These spiders in Maryland prefer to spin webs close to corners or ceilings to drop down into them from above when prey comes nearby, sensing vibrations on the floor below them.

 31. American House Spider